ChuDragon/JS-proj-rovers/README.md

 ## Setup/Dependencies
 Dependencies are setup in the `/node_modules.zip` folder.
 Before runnung the app, you need to unzip the folder to the project root.
 Yarn is used as a package manager.
 In the terminal, run `yarn start` (npm or yarn must be installed) at the root of the project.
-'Example app listening on port 3000!' should be logged on the console.
-You can then access the app in a browser via `http://localhost:3000`.
+'Example app listening on port 3000!' should be logged on the terminal.
+Start the frontend by navigating to `http://localhost:3000` in your browser.

-Finally, the required NASA API key is saved in the `.env` file.
+The required NASA API key is saved in the `.env` file.

 ## Concepts Practiced